 Objective: That potentially contaminated land is suitable for a sensitive use or a Use Class listed in Table C14.1 and is one of the specified uses.
-Acceptable solu utions Performance Criteria A1 P1 The Director, or the purpose of the a person approved by the Director for nis code: Lan to: d is suitable for the intended use, having regard (a) certifies that land is suitable for the intended use; or (b) certifies a plan to manage contamination and (a) an environmental site assessment that demonstrates there is no evidence the land is contaminated; associated risk to human health or the environment, so that the land is suitable for the intended use, or if in relation to redevelopment on land subject to the Macquarie Point Development Corporation Act 2012, the intended use must be in accordance with a certificate that has been or will be granted by an accredited environmental auditor. (b) an environmental site assessment that demonstrates that the level of contamination does not present a risk to human health or the environment; or (c) an environmental site assessment that includes a plan, to manage contamination and associated risk to human health or the environment that includes: (i) any specific remediation and protection measures required to be implemented before any use commences; and (ii) a statement that the land will be suitable for the intended use.
+Acceptable sol utions Performance Criteria A1 P1 The Director, or the purpose of the time the purpose of the time time time time the time time time time time time time tim a person approved by the Director for his code: Land is suitable for the intended use, having regard to: (a) certifies that land is suitable for the intended use; or(b) certifies a plan to manage contamination and (a) an environmental site assessment that demonstrates there is no evidence the land is contaminated; risk to human health or the t, so that the land is suitable for the e, or (b) an environmental site assessment that demonstrates that the level of contamination does not present a risk to human health or the Macquarie Point the intended use certificate that ha edevelopment on land subject to the Development Corporation Act 2012 , where must be in accordance with a as been or will be granted by an conmental auditor. environment; or (c) an environmental site assessment that includes a plan, to manage contamination and associated risk to human health or the environment that includes: (i) any specific remediation and protection measures required to be implemented before any use commences; and (ii) a statement that the land will be suitable for the intended use.